BrunoASMauricio/ProjectBase/README.md

 ## TODO

 - [ ] Add some statistics (i.e. baregit vs direct clone sizes and time delta between first and second project setups)
+- [ ] Find a way to identify repositories without using URLs (different URLs can point to the same repo)
 - [ ] Add screenshot or text block of ProjectBase banner in README
 - [ ] Update documentation
 - [ ] Allow the review of code when add/commiting ?